Askjelldalsvatnet

-Askjelldalsvatnet is a lake in the municipality of Vaksdal in Vestland county, Norway.
-The small lake lies at an elevation of 805 m in the Vikafjell mountains between the valleys of Modalen and Eksingedalen.
+Askjelldalsvatnet is a lake in Vaksdal Municipality in Vestland county, Norway.
+The small lake lies at an elevation of 805 m in the Vikafjell mountains between the Modalen and Eksingedalen valleys.
 The 2.84 km2 lake has a dam at the southern end of the lake.
 The Askjelldalsvatnet dam is used to regulate the water level so that the water can be used for water power at a nearby power plant.
 The lake Skjerjavatnet lies about 1 km to the west.